trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 * ``LATERAL VIEW [OUTER] EXPLODE`` on array of struct
 * ``LATERAL VIEW json_tuple``

-You can enable the experimental behavior with ``hive.translate-hive-views=true``.
+You can enable the advanced behavior with ``hive.translate-hive-views=true``.
 Remove the ``hive.legacy-hive-view-translation`` property or set it to ``false`` to make sure legacy is not enabled.